jzumsteg/zumstegs-blog/_drafts/bois-le-roi.md

 mermaid: true
 layout: post
 thumbnail:
-summary: This is our seventh "Summer In France" sojourn here ,six of them in the town of Bois-le-Roi.
+summary: This is our seventh "Summer in France" sojourn here, six of them in the town of Bois-le-Roi.
 Here's a look at our digs here (and our car).
 ---